BagelNetwork/Client/HTTP API Documentation/README.md

 ### **Bagel Bites (aka Errors)**

-In the baking world of BagelDB, errors can pop up.
+In the baking world of Bagel, errors can pop up.
 We've got a nifty function `raise_bagel_error` that checks the server response for any hiccups.
 If there's a known BagelError, it raises it.
 Otherwise, it gives a generic HTTP error.
 Always check for these crunchy bits when baking your code!

 ### Conclusion